mduckham/pnkg/webInterface/README.md

         placenames.geojson
       ```

-3. Convert MBTiles to PMTiles
+3. Generate PMTiles file using MBTiles file

    Since, PMTiles can be hosted directly on an AWS web server without needing a dedicated tile server, PMTiles file was created using the MBTiles file.
      ```